Must-See Cape Town Art Galleries

 Admission fee: Free

-The best high-end design shop in town, Southern Guild is the only gallery that represents locally made collectible designs in South Africa.
-Representing an extensive variety of top African designers – some delightfully quirky, such as Porky Hefer, and others more classic and uniquely African.
-Southern Guild holds regular exhibitions of contemporary furniture, lighting, art, and jewellery that have redefined perceptions of African design.
-Spoil yourself at the Vitra section where you can buy more affordable home products.
+The best high-end design shop in town, Guild is the only gallery that represents locally made collectible designs in South Africa. – Some delightfully quirky, such as Porky Hefer, and others more classic and uniquely African.
+As well as a shop, it has regular exhibitions of contemporary furniture, lighting, art, and jewellery that have redefined perceptions of African design.

 Address: Shop 5B, Silo 5, V&A Waterfront, Cape Town